ChinJY/Project-OpaNoid/Software/Software_readme.md

         -   ```roslaunch project_opanoid display.launch``` to view the model of OpaNoid in Rviz
         -   ```roslaunch project_opanoid world.launch``` to view the model of OpaNoid in a Gazebo simulation
              -   Open another tab, go to the root folder of your ROS workspace,  source it and type ```rosrun project_opanoid_project_opanoid_node``` to move the robot using motion capture logs located in the Software/project_opanoid/walk_data folder
-                 -   Change the file path in ```Software/project_opanoid/src/walk.cpp, line 15``` to that of your movement log to play it
+                 -   Change the file path in ```Software/project_opanoid/src/walk.cpp```, line 15 to that of your movement log in order to play it
         -   ```roslaunch project_opanoid main_DQN.launch``` to make OpaNoid walk in Gazebo using a Deep Q Network Controller (not working at the moment)

     -   You can alter the urdf file of the robot in ```Software/project_opanoid/urdf/opanoid_full.urdf```